andy-lz/InsideVoices/README.md

 ### Node Generation

 Nodes are points in (X,Y) space with position, velocity, acceleration, neighbor-node, and life-span attributes.
-Nodes are generated with random variation according to signal output from the AudioAnalyzer class.
+Nodes are generated with random variation according to (log) signal output from the AudioAnalyzer class.
 Each Node follows an Euler approximation of integrated Brownian motion in X/Y dimensions, with velocity/acceleration adjusted by drift according to signal output.

 ### Polygon Generation